gbl08ma/eigenmath/newREADME.md

 ![Graph screen](/docs/usage17a.png?raw=true)

 You can use the "replay" directional keys to move the graph in any direction, as you would do on the built-in "Graph" mode.
-Use the + and - keys to zoom in and out (again, as on the "Graph" mode).
+Use the [+] and [-] keys to zoom in and out (again, as on the "Graph" mode).

-As explained in the Eigenmath manual, the view window can be adjusted numerically by setting the symbols xrange, yrange and trange, but you can also choose from three presets by pressing, on the graph screen, F3 followed by a key from F1 to F3.
+As explained in the Eigenmath manual, the view window can be adjusted numerically by setting the symbols `xrange`, `yrange` and `trange`, but you can also choose from three presets by pressing, on the graph screen, [F3] followed by [F1], [F2] or [F3].

-To exit the graph screen, just press EXIT, and you should be back in the console.
+To exit the graph screen, just press [EXIT], and you should be back in the console.

-As with most commands, executing `draw` with no arguments draws the previous result.
+In conformity with most commands, executing `draw` with no arguments draws the previous result.
 If the previous result is not drawable in the real plane (for example, if it contains complex numbers or is otherwise hard to map to a real plot), the graph screen will still display, but nothing will be drawn on it.

 Feel free to try the more complex `draw` examples from the Eigenmath manual!